-Airworthiness limitations, inspection procedures, servicing information, and maintenance procedures provided in this manual apply to the equipment and modifications associated with this STC and supplement the standard aircraft maintenance manual (AMM).
-For aircraft modified by this STC, follow the inspection, servicing, and maintenance procedures in the AMM, except as provided herein.
+Airworthiness limitations, inspection procedures, servicing information, and maintenance procedures provided in this manual apply to the equipment and modifications associated with this STC and supplement the standard Aircraft Maintenance Manual (AMM).
+For aircraft modified by this STC, follow the inspection, servicing, and maintenance procedures in the AMM noted on page 1, except as provided herein.
 This manual uses the same chapter numbering and general format as the AMM.